Guard hair

 Guard hair or overhair is the outer layer of hair of most mammals, which overlay the fur.
 Guard hairs are long and coarse and protect the rest of the pelage (fur) from abrasion and frequently from moisture.
-They are visible on the surface of the fur and usually lend a characteristic contour and colour pattern.
+They are visible on the surface of the fur and usually lend a characteristic contour and color pattern.
 Underneath the contour hair is the short, dense, fine down.
 There are three types of guard hair: awns, bristles, and spines.

 Description

 Guard hair (overhair) is the top or outer layer of the coat.
 Guard hairs are longer, generally coarser, and have nearly straight shafts that protrude through the layer of softer down hair.
 The distal end of the guard hair is the visible layer of most mammal coats.
 The guard hair is spread over most of the skin, constitutes the main mass of the fur, and gives the contour and color of the fur, from the combinations in different percentages of two pigments: brown and black eumelanin, and yellow and red pheomelanin.
 This layer has the most marked pigmentation and gloss, manifesting as coat markings that are adapted for camouflage or display.
 Guard hair repels water and blocks sunlight, protecting the undercoat and skin in wet or aquatic habitats, and from the sun's ultraviolet radiation.
 Guard hairs can also reduce the severity of cuts or scratches to the skin.
 Many mammals, such as the domestic dog and cat, have a pilomotor reflex that raises their guard hairs as part of a threat display when agitated.